 As an introduction to the field of child welfare and an overview of related social welfare services, this course deals with the role of the social worker in this practice area.
-Generalist knowledge, skills, and values as applied to child welfare.
+Generalist knowledge, skills, and values as applied child welfare.
 Programs and services emphasized.

-Prerequisite: SWK 220 or permission of instructor.
+Prerequisite: SWK 220.